Updated: Nov 8

-You can find our list of the best targets of the other three seasons below:
+You can find our list of the best targets for the other three seasons below:

-The cold months of December, January and February gives us two of the easiest and most impressive targets to capture for amateur astrophotographers: The famous Orion Nebula, and the majestic Pleiades star cluster.
+Get your gloves, hats, and coats - winter is upon us!
+The cold months of December, January, and February hold two of the easiest and most impressive targets to capture for beginner astrophotographers: The famous Orion Nebula, and the majestic Pleiades star cluster.

-There aren't many large and bright galaxies up in the sky during this season, which is good because the months of March, April and May are just full of them!
-Feast up on nebulae with a side of clusters before Spring, also called "Galaxy Season" sneaks up on you.
+One thing to note, there aren't many large and bright galaxies up in the sky during this season.
+You will find more of those next season in the months of March, April, and May.
+So, get your fill of nebulae now before Spring, also known as "Galaxy Season" sneaks up on you.

-The best part of the Milky Way band and its bright core are now completely gone and are hibernating until it gets warmer.
-That doesn't mean there is nothing impressive in the sky!
+The Milky Way's bright core is now completely gone and will remain hidden until summer.
+However, that doesn't mean there is nothing impressive in the sky!

-Winter is often awaited by amateur astronomers because it gives rise to what may be the most famous constellation in the night sky: Orion.
+Winter is a fun time for amateur astrophotographers because it gives rise to what may be the most famous constellation in the night sky: Orion.

 The constellation of Orion is huge, easily recognizable, and is home to a handful of bright and large nebulae.
 Look for the hunter's shoulder and you will spot the red supergiant star Betelgeuse, the 9th brightest star in the sky.

-Can you spot it on the image on the right?
+Can you spot it on the image on the left?

-The Orion constellation is also an excellent target for wide field astrophotography, thanks to Barnard's Loop.
+The Orion constellation is also an excellent target for wide-field astrophotography targets like Barnard's Loop.

-Although most of the targets in this list do not require any filter for your camera, know that having a Hydrogen Alpha filter will help you get better images for a few of them, including Barnard's Loop.
+Most of the targets on this list do not require filters for your camera, however, know that having a Hydrogen Alpha filter will help you get more details in the image, including Barnard's Loop.

-The targets listed below are, in our personal opinion, the 15 best deep sky objects to photograph for beginner amateur astrophotographers in Winter.
-This list contains 6 star clusters, 2 galaxies, and 7 nebulae.
-Yes, that adds up to 15.
+The targets listed below are, in our personal opinion, the 15 best deep-sky objects to photograph for amateur astrophotographers in winter.
+This list contains 6 star clusters, 2 galaxies, and 7 nebulae making 15 total.

-You could find a few more galaxies and nebulae for astrophotographers in the Northern hemisphere, but those would be much smaller than the ones in this list and more difficult to capture for beginner astrophotographers.
+You can find a few galaxies and nebulae for astrophotographers in the northern hemisphere, but those are much smaller than the ones in this list and are more difficult to capture for beginners.

-The Crab Nebula is an impressive supernova remnant that is expanding at a rate of 1,500kms per second.
-It is not very large (well, not yet) with an apparent size of 420" x 290" in the sky.
-Messier 1 became what it is when a star went supernova in the year 1054 AD.
+The Crab Nebula is the first entry in the Messier Catalog.
+It is an impressive supernova remnant that is expanding at a rate of 1,500 km per second.
+It's not very large (yet), and has an apparent size of 420" x 290" in the sky.
+Messier 1 came to be when a star went supernova in the year 1054 AD.
 We know this because there are reports from China that the explosion was visible to the naked eye for up to two years after it went supernova.
-Oh, and also, it was so bright that it was visible during the daytime for 23 consecutive days.
+It was so bright that the Crab Nebula was visible during the daytime for 23 consecutive days.

-Being the only supernova remnant in the Messier catalog, M1 is one of the most popular deep sky objects to photograph in the sky, and is rather easy to capture!
+Being the only supernova remnant in the Messier catalog, M1 is one of the most popular deep-sky objects to photograph in the sky, and is easy to capture!

-The Crab Nebula is colorful and has tons of details, as you can see in this image taken by the Hubble Space Telescope.
+The Crab Nebula is a colorful object and has tons of details, as you can see in the image to the right by the Hubble Space Telescope.

-Charles Messier decided to start his catalog of Deep Sky Objects after accidentally stumbling upon the Crab while looking for comets.
-This is the nebulous object that gave birth to the famous Messier Catalog!
+Fun fact: Charles Messier decided to start his catalog of deep-sky objects after accidentally stumbling upon the Crab while searching for comets.
+This is the nebulous object that inspired the creation of the famous Messier Catalog!

-We photographed this object twice, once with our unmodified Canon t3i camera, and 3 years later with our CMOS Astrophotography camera but unguided.
+We photographed this object twice, once with our unmodified Canon T3i DSLR camera, and 3 years later with our CMOS Astrophotography camera (unguided).

-Below is our image of the Crab Nebula with our CMOS camera.
-We only spent 1 hour on it and had trouble with our guiding that night so did that unguided.
-The camera was attached to our Orion 8" Astrograph f/3.9 newtonian telescope, mounted on our sturdy Atlas EQ-G Motorized Mount.
-You can see the comparison between DSLR and CMOS on our full blog post by clicking the image below.
+Below is our image of the Crab Nebula with the CMOS camera.
+We spent 1 hour on it and had trouble with our autoguiding that night so it went unguided.
+The camera was attached to our Orion 8" Astrograph f/3.9 Newtonian telescope, mounted on our sturdy Atlas EQ-G Motorized Mount.
+See the comparison between DSLR and CMOS in our full blog post by clicking the image below.

 M35 is sometimes overlooked, but it is a beautiful open cluster of stars, very close to a second cluster: NGC 2158.
 Both objects can easily be photographed in the same frame, making for a beautiful final image full of stars.
-The only tricky part about photographing both targets at once is to properly center the camera.
-Make sure your framing is impeccable, that way you can capture both clusters without cutting either one off.
-Although this is not as crucial as if you were to image a globular cluster, you should still ensure that the tracking of your mount and your guiding are excellent.
+The tricky part about photographing both targets at once is to properly center the camera.
+Ensure that your framing is impeccable, that way you can capture both clusters without leaving either one out.
+While it is not as crucial as a globular cluster, you should still check that the tracking of your mount and your guiding are excellent.
 If not, all these stars might start drifting and overlap each other!

 How do you locate Messier 35?